Nepal Travel Guide : Everest Base Camp Trekking

 Day 12: Trek to Lukla — Approx 6 hrs

 This is going to be our final walking day.
-After breakfast at Namche Bazaar, we will descend to the river confluence and Jorsalle and continue our walk toward Monjo where we will need to show our permits.
-We will then continue through the villages of Bengkar, Phakding and Ghat before making a short climb to Cheplung and then to Lukla.
-In the evening, we will organize a small get together in honour of our amazing crew members.
+After breakfast at Namche Bazaar, we will descend to the river confluence and Jorsalle and continue our walk toward Monjo, where we need to show our permits.
+We will then continue through the villages of Bengkar, Phakding, and Ghat before doing a short climb to Cheplung and then to Lukla.
+We will organize a small get-together in honor of our fantastic crew members in the evening.

 Day 13: Fly to Kathmandu

 After early breakfast, we will take a flight to Kathmandu.
 Upon arrival in Kathmandu, our guide will transfer you to your hotel.
 The remaining time is free for independent activities.
 Perhaps, you will choose to take a rest in your hotel room after a long trek.

 Today, we will take a sightseeing trip to Kathmandu Valley.
 Kathmandu Valley is a treasure trove of historical monuments and cultural attractions as the small area are home to seven UNESCO World Heritage sites.
 We will visit Swoyambhunath Stupa, then Kathmandu Durbar Square, and cap our sightseeing by visiting Pashupatinath Temple.
 A tour guide will accompany you today to get more historical and cultural facts about the site you visit.
 In the evening, we will host a farewell dinner for you to celebrate the success of your trek.

 Day 15: Departure